This Sausage Stuffing Recipe from Scratch is made with Kaiser rolls, eggs, onions, parmesan cheese, Italian sausage, milk, and baked to perfection.

 See recipe card for Sausage Stuffing Recipe quantities.

-How to make Sausage Stuffing
+How to make this Sausage Stuffing Recipe

 What to serve with Sausage Stuffing